North Coast Water Board Program Priorities

 Overview and Purpose

 The Water Quality Control Plan for the North Coast Region (Basin Plan) provides the foundation for all North Coast Water Board regulatory and restoration actions.
 The Basin Plan identifies the beneficial uses of surface and ground waters, water quality objectives to protect those uses (including an anti-degradation policy), policies and action plans to achieve objectives, waste discharge prohibitions, and a monitoring and surveillance program to ensure implementation actions are effective.
-The Purpose of the Basin Planning Program is to review and update the Basin Plan on a triennial basis, to establish new water quality standards and amend existing standards to ensure their effectiveness.
+The Purpose of the Basin Planning Program is to review the Basin Plan on a triennial basis, to establish new water quality standards and to amend existing standards as needed to ensure their effectiveness.

 Basin Plan Remediation